I have a wonderland out my back door.

-I’ve got leisurely mornings with my cup of coffee and the book I’m working on.
+I’ve got leisurely mornings with my cup of coffee and books.
 I’ve got yummy lunches to prepare with my girls.
-I’ve got a canoe, new hikes to discover, and a garden rake and shovel to hardscape my mountain acreage.
-I’ve got so many things to do.
+I’ve got a canoe, new hikes to discover, and a garden rake and shovel to hardscape my mountain homestead.

-- Playing with new drinks and meal repertoires.
+Playing with new drinks and meal repertoires.
 Put away the hearty hot soups and toe-warming gin.
-I’m trying my hand at food processing ice and fruit with a sprinkle of sugar, lime juice, sprite and tequila: margaritas.
-And mixing nice red wines with frozen fruits and sparkling beverages: sangrias.
-Freedom from schedules to experiment with foods found in my daughter’s Living subscription.
-Martha knows how to make food.
+I’m trying my hand at sugar-free margaritas and sangrias.
+Freedom from schedules to experiment with a diet I wouldn’t normally think to consider: the keto.

 Sometimes simple summers are the best.
 What are you up to this summer?